 The term “parallel cinema” or “alternative cinema” is used in India to denote a particular movement in contemporary Indian cinema, beginning in the mid-1960s.
 The term is also used to refer to the cinema of West Bengal , which has had a major impact on parallel cinema across India.

-The term refers to a movement that is more personal, socially conscious and experimental than mainstream commercial cinema.
+It refers to a movement that is more personal, socially conscious and experimental than mainstream commercial cinema.
 It is often characterised by realism , naturalism and a strong focus on political or social issues .

 Parallel Cinema began in the sixties as an alternative to mainstream commercial Indian cinema, which typically focused on formulaic stories, glamorous stars and lavish productions.
 Mainstream films often drew their plots from mythology or ancient history, or were adaptations of novels or stage plays; they were shot in lavish sets with big stars playing famous heroes.